 Dedicated Student Housing Loans.
 This type of mortgage loan is secured by a multifamily property that is located near a college or university campus and in which 80% or more of the units are leased to college or graduate students.
-The high turnover of student tenants at the end of a semester or school year and the higher level of required maintenance may have a significant adverse effect on the profitability of the operation of student housing may adversely affect the student housing rental demand.
+The high turnover of student tenants at the end of a semester or school year and the higher level of required maintenance may have a significant adverse effect on the profitability of the operation of student housing.
+Moreover, a decline in student enrollment at the college or university or construction of on-campus student housing may adversely affect the student housing rental demand.
 If the student housing is not profitable, the borrower's cash flow may be adversely affected, especially if units at the property are not readily convertible to or desirable as units of conventional multifamily properties.
 See "THE MORTGAGE LOANS-Specific Types of Mortgage Loans and Mortgaged Properties-Dedicated Student Housing Loans" for additional information.